 10.7 Alternate Aerodromes

-10.7.1.1 ADF - Unless otherwise approved by the MAO, the aircraft captain must make provision for flight to an alternate aerodrome, when required, in accordance with the paragraphs of this section (i.e. all of section 10.7).
+10.7.1.1 Except for Part 121 operations, the aircraft captain must make provision for flight to an alternate aerodrome, when required, in accordance with the paragraphs of this section (i.e. all of section 10.7).